-2.11.6.
-Sample Rotation and Assignment of Rotation Groups
+2.11.6 Sample Rotation and Assignment of Rotation Groups

-A feature re-introduced in the new design is sample rotation, as this feature was previously used since 2017 and stopped in the second quarter of 2020 when changing the method of data collection to computer-assisted telephone interviews (CATI).
+A feature that was introduced in Q4 2021 as part of the previous redesign has been maintained for the redesigned sample.
 Sample rotation means that dwellings remain in the sample for 4 consecutive quarters, and each quarter 25% of the sample consists of birth dwellings in the sample for the first time, and 75% of the sample are retained dwellings - that is dwellings already sampled from the previous quarters.

 The principal rationale for a rotating sample design is to reduce the variance of estimates of quarter-to-quarter changes.
-In any continuous survey, the estimates of change from one time period to the next are one of, if not the most important, estimates.
+In any continuous survey, the estimates of change from one time period to the next are one of the important, if not the most important, estimates.

-The rotating sample design reduces the variance in the estimates of change, due to the positive correlation in response of the same respondents from one quarter to the next.
+The rotating sample design reduces the variance in the estimates of change, due to the positive correlation in responses of the same respondents from one quarter to the next.

-Reduction of the variances on estimates of change will increase the power of the survey to detect statistically significant changes from quarter to quarter and will also reduce the volatility and quarter-to-quarters fluctuations in the time series.
+Reduction of the variances of estimates of change will increase the power of the survey to detect statistically significant changes from quarter to quarter and will also reduce the volatility and quarter-to-quarters fluctuations in the time series.

-To implement sample rotation, sampled PSUs within strata were randomly assigned a rotation number of 1,2,3 or 4, which determine the sample rotation.
+To implement sample rotation, sampled PSUs within strata were assigned a rotation number of 1,2,3 or 4 in a balanced way, which determine the sample rotation.
+The number of PSUs sampled from a stratum is always a multiple of 4, and each rotation group is assigned the same number of times in a stratum such the sample yield is as equal as possible among the 4 rotation groups.

 Once the sample design is fully "phased-in" in Q1 of any year, dwellings from the previous quarter with rotation number 1 will be dropped and replaced by a new sample of dwellings with rotation number 1.
-Similarly, in Q2 of every year, a fresh sample of dwelling with rotation number 2 will be introduced (replacing the rotation number 2 dwellings from the previous quarter which "rotate out" of the sample.)
+Similarly, in Q2 of every year, a fresh sample of dwelling with rotation number 2 will be introduced (replacing the rotation number 2 dwellings from the previous quarter which "rotate out" of the sample.).
+Similarly, rotation will take place in Q3 for rotation group 3 and in Q4 for rotation group 4.

-2.11.7.
-Phase-in of Sample rotation
+2.11.7 Phase-in of Sample rotation

-Q4 2021 represents the first quarter for the new sample design - and the start of a phase-in of the rotation design.
-In Q4 2021, a fresh sample of dwellings was introduced for all rotation groups: 1,2,3 and 4.
-In Q1 2022, dwellings from the Q4 sample in rotation group 1 were dropped and replaced by a fresh sample of dwellings for Q1.
-The sampled dwellings for the other rotation groups remained.
-Same in Q2 2022, dwellings from the Q1 sample in rotation group 2 were dropped and replaced by a fresh sample of dwellings for Q2.
-The sampled dwellings for the other rotation groups remained.
+Q4 2022 represents the first quarter for the new sample design - and the start of a phase-in of the rotation design.
+In Q4 2022, a fresh sample of dwellings was introduced for all rotation groups: 1,2,3 and 4.
+In Q1 2023, dwellings from the Q4 sample in rotation group 1 will be dropped and replaced by a fresh sample of dwellings for Q1 2023.
+The sampled dwellings for the other rotation groups will remain the same.
+Thus, there will be a 75 percent sample overlap between the Q4 2022 and Q1 2023 quarterly samples.